 Sending and receiving Media over the Multicast PoC Channel

 During a PoC Session TBCP messages, MBCP messages, Continuous Media and Discrete Media can be sent over the Multicast PoC Channel.

+The Multicast PoC Channel MAY be shared by several PoC Sessions according to the Service provider’s local policy.

+NOTE 1: One example of a local policy can be that all PoC Sessions where the PoC Group Identity is part of the same sub-domain shares one Multicast PoC Channel.
+Another local policy could be that the PoC Server is configured with the PoC Group Identities of the PoC Groups sharing the same Multicast PoC Channel.

+In this section and sections 5.6a and 5.6b below, a description of the multicast path through the access network is provided.
+In subsequent sections, only the interfaces between the BM-SC and the entry point of the Multicast Access Network, the GGSN node (UTRAN) or MBMS GW (for eUTRAN), are described.
+The detailed interfaces description for the User Plane data transport using a Multicast Access Network is transparent towards the PoC server and is out of the scope of this TS.
+For detailed information, please refer to [3GPP TS 29.061] and [3GPP TS 23.246].

-In the Multicast Access Network system when MBMS is used, the Media and TBCP/MBCP messages are delivered from the PoC Server along the path of downstream nodes,i.e.GGSN, SGSN, RNC and finally down to the PoC client,,in MBMS bearer context which is created during Multicast PoC Channel bearer initiation as specified in section 7.2.1 "Starting a Multicast Bearer":
+In the Multicast Access Network system when MBMS is used, the Media and TBCP/MBCP messages are delivered from the PoC Server along the path of downstream nodes,i.e.GGSN, SGSN, RNC for UTRAN, MBMS-GW, eNB for eUTRAN and finally down to the PoC client,,in MBMS bearer context which is created during Multicast PoC Channel bearer initiation as specified in section 7.2.1 "Starting a Multicast Bearer".

+NOTE 2: The exact protocols and interfaces used for MBMS bearer service are specified in [3GPP TS 29.061] “Interface to Packet Domain Bearer Services”.

+The path for the Media and TBCP/MBCP messages is different depending upon whether the access network is UTRAN or eUTRAN as is described below.

+5.6a Multicast PoC Channel Path (UTRAN)

-The User Plan data are first transported towards GGSN from BM-SC in the Participating PoC Server as specified in 5.6.4 “Multicast PoC Channel user data transport mode” via Gi reference point ;
+The User Plan data is first transported towards GGSN from BM-SC in the Participating PoC Server as specified in 5.6.4 “Multicast PoC Channel user data transport mode” via Gi reference point ;

-User Plan data is further tunneled from GGSN to RNC using GTP, more specifically the transport of User Plan data along the MBMS bearer path is realized by the GTP-U protocol, while GTP-C protocol is used for Control Plan between GGSN and SGSN.
-Control Plane signaling between the SGSN and the RNC is carried out via RANAP.
+User Plan data is further tunneled from GGSN to RNC using GTP, more specifically the transport of User Plane data along the MBMS bearer path is realized by the GTP-U protocol, while GTP-C protocol is used for the MBMS control plane between GGSN and SGSN.
+MBMS control plane signaling between the SGSN and the RNC is carried out via RANAP.
 GTP-U supports the transport of data packets from a variety of different User Plane protocols such as IPv4, IPv6 or PPP.

-When GGSN receives the IP data packets from the BM-SC, it duplicates the User Plan data packet, encapsulates the data into GTP for each SGSN.
+When GGSN receives the IP data packets from the BM-SC, it duplicates the User Plane data packet, encapsulates the data into GTP for each SGSN.

-NOTE 1: Beside unicast delivery of User plan data within GSNs, the IP multicast similar towards the procedures for multicast used between BM-SC and GGSN can also be used within the IP infrastructure of GSNs backbone depending on the realization.
+NOTE 1: Besides the unicast delivery of User Plane data within GSNs, IP multicast procedures similar to those used for multicast between BM-SC and GGSN can also be used within the IP infrastructure of GSNs backbone depending on the realization.

-When SGSN receiving an incoming MBMS User Plan data packet, it delivers to respective RNCs as in the list of downstream nodes for GGSN, via the corresponding GTP-U tunnels.
+When SGSN receives an incoming MBMS User Plane data packet, it delivers it to the respective RNCs as in the list of downstream nodes for GGSN, via the corresponding GTP-U tunnels.

 RAN finally delivers the Multicast PoC User Plan data over MBMS radio bearer towards the PoC client in the air interface.